skyportal/skyportal/doc/pages.md

+# Front-end Pages

+Skyportal has many front-end pages to interact with the data.
+In the following, we enumerate these pages and the end point to which they are connected.

+## Page List

 Sources: This page provides filtering of available sources, including by date, sky location, photometric behavior, classification, redshift, and other metadata.
 /sources/